 Ready or not, Santa Claus is coming to town!
-If the kids can't wait another minute for the big day, let them call Santa for a big thrill.
-We've rounded up several ways to call Santa, get Santa to call your kids (or text them), and more Christmas fun, like receiving a letter from Santa or tracking Santa on the big night.
+For kids who may not have gotten the chance to deliver their letters in person this year, let them call Santa for a big thrill.
+We've rounded up several ways to call Santa, get Santa to call your kids (or text them), and more Christmas fun, like tracking Santa on the big night.

 Want to really blow their minds?
 There are apps that let you share a photo of Santa handing out presents in your very own living room.
 Christmastime is already among the most magical seasons for children, but these fun tools take it to the next level.
 Read on for our favorite ways to check in with Santa before Christmas.
 Our special gift for you: These special Santa calls and experiences are (mostly) FREE!

 For 2020, the elves have taken it a step further with virtual visits with Santa Claus, where kids can interact with the big guy from the safety of home.

 Hey Santa, call me maybe?
 Photo courtesy of Portable North Pole

 Call Santa Claus Options

 While this Santa call isn't personalized, it allows parents to pick from a few options that make it better than the average prerecorded call.
 Choose between a call from Santa or the "Elf on the Shelf," and then select one of four possible messages.
 This call comes within seconds of clicking submit on the website, so make sure the kids are at home when you do it.
 This call is strictly one-sided, meaning kids just listen and don't actually get to talk to the caller.
 You can opt for a premium package, though, which allows you to schedule the call in advance and save the message as a computer file.
 The first call is FREE; additional calls require an upgrade to premium, which starts at $1.99 for two calls.
 Pro-tip: Save the number (858-225-7702) in your phone with a picture of the big guy to really up the believability factor!